-Rongai Route kilimanjaro
+Rongai Route Kilimanjaro

 The Rongai Route Kilimanjaro is the only route that approaches Mount Kilimanjaro from the northern side near the Kenya border.
 Known for its quieter trails and remote wilderness feel, this route is ideal for climbers looking for a more peaceful trekking experience away from the busier southern routes.